aur42/examples/recurring/active-paused/README.md

 This repository contains an example script demonstrating basic Subscription orchestration.

-In particular we demonstrate, how you as a merchant could "pause" and "unpause" the billing of a subscription using the subscription update endpoint.
+It will demonstrate, how you as a merchant could "pause" and "unpause" the billing of a subscription using the subscription update endpoint.

 # Installation